Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chown betty` to write a script that changes the owner of the file hello to the user betty

 Use `touch hello` to write a script that creates an empty file called hello

+Use `chmod u+x hello` to write a script that adds execute permission to the owner of the file hello